Bring Your Own (Non-Robust) Algorithm to Solve Robust MDPs by Estimating The Worst Kernel: Method

 \section{Method}

-As introduced earlier, our work proposes to learn robust policies by approximately simulating the adversarial transition kernel. \begin{definition} For an uncertainty set $\Pc$, the adversarial kernel for policy $\pi$ is defined as
+As introduced earlier, our work proposes to learn robust policies by approximately simulating a {\em worst transition kernel}, (which is) defined as the one within the uncertainty set that achieves minimal robust return.
+We formalize it below. \begin{definition} For an uncertainty set $\Pc$ and a policy $\pi$, a worst kernel is defined as

-\end{definition} Training policies under the adversarial kernel will give us a robust policy with respect to the uncertainty set.
-The challenge is how to approximate $P^\pi_{\Pc}$ in online robust RL.
-For a general $\mathcal{P}$, it requires an additional minimization process to find the adversarial kernel and it is also unclear how we can parameterize and train $P^\pi_{\Pc}$ using gradient-based methods.
+\end{definition} Training policies under this worst kernel will give us a robust policy with respect to the uncertainty set.
+Note that $P^\pi_\mathcal{\Pc}$ itself is nothing more than a regular transition kernel.
+Learning a policy under $P^\pi_\mathcal{\Pc}$ is no different from the standard MDP setting and we can adopt any non-robust RL algorithms to solve it.
+The challenge is how to approximately simulate this worst kernel $P^\pi_{\Pc}$.
+For a general uncertainty set $\mathcal{P}$, it requires an additional minimization process to find a worst kernel and it is also unclear how we can parameterize and learn $P^\pi_{\Pc}$ effectively.

-Note that all we want from approximating $P^\pi_{\Pc}$ is to sample adversarial next states for training, \ie, simulate the adversarial kernel.
-Suppose we have access to next states under the nominal kernel $\bar{P}$, if we can draw a connection between $\bar{P}$ and $P^\pi_{\Pc}$, then we might be able to obtain next states that are approximately distributed according to $P^\pi_{\Pc}(\cdot|s,a)$.
-Recent work~\cite{PgLprmdp} has characterized such a connection for $L_p$ uncertainty set. \begin{theorem}[\citet{PgLprmdp}] For an $L_p$ uncertainty set $\Pc$, the adversarial kernel is related to the nominal kernel through:
+To tackle this challenge, we characterize the connection between the nominal transition kernel and a worst one.
+With such a connection, we are able to obtain the next states that are approximately distributed according to $P^\pi_{\Pc}(\cdot|s,a)$, by properly resampling the next states from the nominal kernel (Figure~\ref{fig:method}).
+Formally, the following theorem describes this connection.
+All proofs are deferred to Appendix~\ref{app:proof}. \begin{restatable}{theorem}{klworst} For a KL uncertainty set $\Pc$ and a policy $\pi$, a worst kernel is related to the nominal kernel through:

-\end{theorem} Here $u^\pi_{\Pc}$ is a balanced and normalized version of the robust value function $v^\pi_{\Pc}$ (see~\cite{PgLprmdp} for details), which has zero mean and unit norm.
-Intuitively, high $v^\pi_{\Pc}(s)$ corresponds to positive $u^\pi_{\Pc}(s)$ and low $v^\pi_{\Pc}(s)$ corresponds negative $u^\pi_{\Pc}(s)$.
-Thus, the adversarial kernel essentially discourages transitions to states with high values while encouraging transitions to low-value states.

-Even with this connection, it is still difficult to sample from the adversarial kernel under $L_p$ uncertainty when the state space is large.
-First, the adversarial kernel $P^\pi_{\Pc}(\cdot|s,a)$ and the nominal kernel $\bar{P}(\cdot|s,a)$ may have different support.
-In many domains with large state spaces, $\bar{P}(\cdot|s,a)$ may only have support on a small subset of states, whereas $u^\pi_{\Pc}$ has support on almost all states since it is normalized from the robust value function $v^\pi_{\Pc}$.
-Thus, even if we can approximate $\bar{P}(s'|s,a)$ with enough samples, it is impossible to evaluate $u^\pi_{\Pc}(s')$ on states where $\bar{P}(s'|s,a)=0$ without the knowing the entire state space.
-Second, even if we knew $u^\pi_{\Pc}$, sampling from $P^\pi_{\Pc}(\cdot|s,a)$ requires the ability to ``teleport'' to states that may not be reachable under the nominal kernel $\bar{P}(\cdot|s,a)$.
-This is a pretty strong requirement for the environment.